Paraconsistentization and many-valued logics: Introduction

-G\"odel intermediate logics have been developed with the aim of showing that intuitionistic logic cannot be defined using ``finitely many elements (truth values)'' (G\"odel, page 225, \cite{godel}).
+First, in the logic $L_3$, conceived by \L ukasiewicz in \cite{lukas}, it is feasible to define modal operators such as \emph{possibility}, \emph{necessity} and even the notion of \emph{indetermination} (cf. \cite{malinowski}).
+These can be used to model forms of weak justification and so, for this reason, paraconsistentizing $L_3$ increases our ability to deal with inconsistent justifications.
+Second, $K_3$ was proposed to deal with types of partial information with respect to the truth value of propositions in such a way that Kleene in \cite{kleene} suggests that the intermediate truth-value can be evaluated as ``undefined'' or as ``unknown''.
+So, this third logical value can be seen as absence of justification and, for this reason, it is also connected with partial justifications.
+Given this hermeneutics, a proposition with an undefined truth-value might became true or false (depending of the amount of justification), according to future information which will be added (i.e according to some new justification which can be included to support the truth of a given statement).
+But since explosion holds in these systems, contradictory information or justifications are \emph{a priori} excluded.
+By paraconsistentizing these logics, we provide a formal framework in which these scenarios - contradictory justifications - can be investigated.
+In this sense, paraconsistentization of logics widens the scope of investigation of these logics.
+Third, G\"odel intermediate logics have been developed with the aim of showing that intuitionistic logic cannot be defined using ``finitely many elements (truth values)'' (G\"odel, page 225, \cite{godel}).
 G\"odel discovered an infinite hierachy of consistent systems between intuitionistic and classical logic.
 Paraconsistentizing this hierarchy shows that there exists a whole new hierarchy of paraconsistent many-valued systems which does not need, necessarily, to be consistent.
 The problem of determining where is this new hierarchy (between which logics?) is still open.
+Moreover, G\"odel's three valued system can also be applied to the problem of partial justifications.

-It is important to stress two aspects of this proposal.
-First, since paraconsistentization preserves the consistent sets of formulas from the original logic, if no contradiction arises, then the paraconsistent version of a logic is equivalent to the original one.
+It is important to stress two methodological dimension of this proposal.
+First, since paraconsistentization preserves consistent sets of formulas from the original logic, if no contradiction arises, then the paraconsistent version of a logic is equivalent to the original one.
 Second, paraconsistentization merely allows reasoning with inconsistent sets, but does not impose a specific interpretation of this inconsistency.
-In particular, paraconsistentization is neutral with respect to the existence of true (or real) contradictions.
+In particular, paraconsistentization is neutral with respect to some philosophical problems like those concerning the existence (or not) of true (or real) contradictions.

-In what follows, we apply the standard methodology of paraconsistentization to precise many-valued systems.
+In what follows, we apply the standard methodology of \emph{paraconsistentization by consistent sets} to particular many-valued systems.
 Using this technique we are able to build paraconsistent many-valued systems on a very large scale.